gl-inet/docs3.x/docs/tutorials/debrick.md

     ![Uboot web ui](https://static.gl-inet.com/docs/router/en/4/tutorials/debrick/uboot_ui.png){class="glboxshadow" width="700"}

     **Note:** The Uboot Web UI above may not be exactly the same as what you see, because the Uboot version is different for different production dates.
-In some cases, we recommend upgrading the Uboot version.
+In some extreme cases, we recommend upgrading the Uboot version.
 Please refer to the tutorial below.

     ???
 "Upgrade the Uboot version"

-        Some Uboot versions are too old or its Web UI is not easy for users to understand, so we recommend upgrading the Uboot version.
+        Upgrading uboot is very danerous and may brick your router.
+Only do this when it is necessary or being instructed.

+        Mark sure you are using the correct **uboot file**

-        For example, the following figure shows the Web UI of the old Uboot version of GL-AR750S.
+        Following figure shows the Web UI of the old Uboot version of GL-AR750S.
 It has two **Choose file** buttons, which can be confusing for users.

         ![gl-ar750s old Uboot version](https://static.gl-inet.com/docs/router/en/4/tutorials/debrick/gl-ar750s_firmware_update_page_of_old_uboot_version.png){class="glboxshadow" width="700"}